 My watch has the integrated Omega bracelet and is reasonable condition for its age.
 It has a small ding by the crown and general scuffmarks that could easily be tidied up.
 Overall it sits comfortably on my wrist and I like the simple shape.
 I would prefer to have the option of other straps but the bracelet is good enough that this isn’t a big issue.

 SCORE : 7/10 (reflecting the integrated bracelet and condition of mine)

 The bracelet is fairly unusual starting at a wide 26mm to match the shape of the case and rapidly tapering down to a narrow 15mm.
-The measurements sound unusual and I am not usually a fan of live online casino tapering straps, but it seems to work well in this case and does not look out of place.
+The measurements sound unusual and I am not usually a fan of tapering straps, but it seems to work well in this case and does not look out of place.
 In fact the taper on the bracelet is designed to follow the taper of the case from crown to lugs.

 The bracelet clasp is a straightforward clip, with an omega logo on it.
 It clips in tightly and does not feel as if it would come loose easily, although I would prefer a push button clasp as I always feel they are more secure.
 Small adjustments can be made to the bracelet by varying the position of the bracelet end within the clasp.
 I have not yet looked into how you can remove or increase the links in the bracelet.

 SCORE : 7/10 (integrated and no divers extension)

 The Seamaster f300 Hz was produced with a number of different dials.
 There are at least 4 variations as noted in the DeskDivers article; two-tone silver, black, brushed silver and silver with a silver logo.
 I have the matte black dial, which has minute indices with bolder indices every 5 minutes and bold, long indices every 15 minutes except at 3 o’clock where the date window is.